 For those of you who don’t know me, my name is Caroline Brown.
-I am an undergraduate student at Purdue University studying Psychological Sciences and Human Development.
+I am an undergraduate student at Purdue University studying Psychological Sciences and Human Resource Management.
 After completing my undergraduate studies, I hope to become a volunteer for the Peace Corps and work somewhere in Africa or South America focusing primarily on either Community Development or Early Childhood Literacy Promotion.
-After volunteering for the Peace Corps, I plan on attending graduate school to study Developmental Psychology.
+After volunteering for the Peace Corps, I plan on attending graduate school to study Human Resources.
 I truly value the behavioral and social sciences and have a deep appreciation for the work of psychologists before me.
-I hope to one day contribute to the fascinating world of psychology in my own way with my own research.
+I hope to take the knowledge I have gained from the social sciences and apply them to the business world.

 In addition to my love of the behavioral and social sciences, I’ve always had a love for travel, so naturally when I heard about this trip to Venice I had to get more information.
 Italy is one of those places that’s on most people’s bucket lists.
 Everyone wants to experience the endless amounts of delicious food, vast vineyards, warm coastlines, and welcoming people.
 I am no exception to that.
 Italy has been on my bucket list since I was a child.
 I loved watching movies that took place in Rome or Milan or Venice.
 Partaking in this study abroad trip will allow me to live out my childhood fantasy of wandering around the winding streets of Venice and absorbing as much about the historical city as I possibly can.